All Episodes

 Well, see, that's the thing.

-We never hear this folks, this is true.
+We never hear, folks, this is true.

 We never hear about.

-I look, I'm not making this up.
+Look, I'm not making this up.

-Because the only thing anybody cares about, apparently, according to the lesbians, is when the heterosexual women are assaulted or raped.
+Nobody feels sorry for them because the only thing anybody cares about, apparently, according to the lesbians, is when the heterosexual women are assaulted or raped.

 That's what the story is.